KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 The answer might be found by taking a look at the success of LifeChurch.
 LifeChurch's Google Trends Graph results are up and to the right.

 Positive, also due to fundraising

+Some fear people will not go to church because of digital products.
+On the other hand, church is a competitive marketplace.
+Seekers can find other digital products as replacements.

 ### [Google Trends Graph for Phrases "United Methodist Church" "LifeChurch" "The Bible App" "Upworthy"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App%2C%20Upworthy&cmpt=q&tz=) from 2004 to 2015